apache/datasketches-cpp/README.md

 This component is also a dependency of other library components that create adaptors for target systems, such as [PostgreSQL](https://github.com/apache/datasketches-postgresql).

-Note that we have parallel core library components for C++, Python, GO, and Rust implementations of many of the same sketch algorithms:
+Note that we have parallel core library components for Java, Python, GO, and Rust implementations of many of the same sketch algorithms:

 - [datasketches-java](https://github.com/apache/datasketches-java)
 - [datasketches-python](https://github.com/apache/datasketches-python)